ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R40]** Any unique identifier utilized within a BPI MUST be resolvable to its associated public keys used for cryptographic authentication of the unique identifier.

-**[R41]** A unique identifier utilized within a BPI MUST be resolvable to an endpoint as a URI that identifies the Baseline Protocol Standard as a supported protocol including the supported version(s).
+**[R41]** Any unique identifier utilized within a BPI MUST be resolvable to an endpoint as a URI that identifies the Baseline Protocol Standard as a supported protocol including the supported version(s).

-**[R42]** A unique identifier utilized within a BPI MUST be resolvable to an endpoint as a URI that allows for BPI messaging.
+**[R42]** Any unique identifier utilized within a BPI MUST be resolvable to an endpoint as a URI that allows for BPI messaging.

 **[D12]** Any unique identifier utilized within a BPI SHOULD follow the W3C DID Core specification [[W3C DID](https://www.w3.org/TR/did-core/)].
 See appendix [A.1 Normative References](#a1-normative-references).